antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 - A data model that replicates the actual environment.
 - Merges all the CyberSec data into this model.
 Data can be merged from other digital twins.
 - Instead of scanning the actual environment, the digital twin can be scanned.
 If for example a new patch is available, this can be identified quickly and without potential disruptions.
+- Can find new TTPs, so that a new risk assessment can be made for that asset.

 Likely early adopters of digital twins:
 - Entities that are required due to regulatory demands.